FireRedNinja/cs-notes/_posts/2018-01-09-mobile-hci.md

 Paper prototypes have lowest fidelity, followed by static wireframes linked together, then interactive prototypes, and finally fully coded prototypes.

 -------------------------------------------------------------

+# Design funnel
+- book - sketching user experiences
+- lots of different ideas and funnel it to few ideas

+- sketch
+- wirefram
+- mockup
+- prototypes

+- issues?
+    - problem?
+    - users?
+    - context?
+    - how you go about finding users so that you are in a possition to create a requirements?
+- - answer these qs
+    - whats exact problem you are trying to solved
+    - added value of using mobiles
+    - target user?

+- app defenisition
+    - features
+    - who the users aren
+    - filter the de
+- features
+    - write down features
+- user interviews
+    - potential user
+    - dont ask leading questions
+- ask user if we can record

+# Hooked - engaging users
+- book - Hooked - Nir Eyal

+- pleasure seeking -----> pain allevation
+- habits are not addicitons
+    - addicitons are self-destructive
+    - habits can be healthy/un-healthy

+- with enough frequency it can form a habit

+- Habit
+    - Trigger
+    - Action
+    - Variable Reward
+    - Investment
+    - Back to Trigger

+## Triggers
+- places
+- people
+- emotions
+- routines
+- situations

+- first step of the Hook
+- designer informs what to do next through external Triggers
+- user informs wha to do next through internal triggers
+- emotions provide frequent internal trigger

+## Action

+> Behaviour = Motivation + Ability + Trigger
+> B = M + A + T

+### Motivation
+- Level of motivation and ability determines if the action will occur

+### Ability
+- 6 factors can increas/ descrease ability
+    - time
+    - money
+    - physical effort
+    - brain cycles
+    - social deviance
+    - non-routines

+- simple action will povide rewards
+    - make sure clear trigger is represented
+    - increase ability to make it easier
+    - align to the right motivator

+## Reward
+- reward unpredictable like slot machines
+- understand cause and effect

+### the tribe
+- social rewards
+    - cooperation
+    - competeition
+    - recognition
+    - acceptance
+    - sex
+    - emathetic joy

+### the hunt
+- search for Resources
+    - food
+    - money
+    - information

+### the self
+- search for sensation
+    - mastery
+    - consistency
+    - competency
+    - completion

+- finite rewards decay
+    - as rewards become predictable, they become less interesting

+- Variable rewards are not enough
+    - you need to give them what they were looking for
+- dont control users
+    - they must have autonomy, but look for infinite variability and relive pain

+## Investment
+- user pays with something
+    - time
+    - money
+    - social capital
+    - effort
+    - emotional commitment
+    - personal data

+- investment increases likelihood of next pass
+    - anticipation of next rewards

+- make next cycle more likely by
+    - loading next trigger
+    - storing value
+    - creating preferences
+- we value things more if we put work into them

+- small amounts of work increases the likelihood of the user returning